The World's Largest Modern & Contemporary Prints & Editions Platform

 I can not emphasise enough that for a seller, the consequences of their work not selling at public auction can be hugely damaging.
 A ‘burned’ artwork is judged as undesirable because it failed to find a buyer and, in the short-term, it can decrease in value if it is offered at auction again up for some time depending on it's scarcity.
 Which in the case of prints, each with a unique edition number is very high risk.

-The very nature of editions means there is never just one chance to buy an artwork, making the fundamentals of auction offering once in a lifetime bidding opportunities much less attractive for both buyer and seller.
+The nature of editions ensures that there is rarely just one opportunity to acquire a work, making the auction model’s appeal of “once-in-a-lifetime” bidding far less compelling for both buyers and sellers.

-With editions, if the price isn’t right for the buyer at that moment of sale, and doesn't fit somewhere within the fair market bracket for the work at that time, there is no particular incentive to keep bidding.
-A prints and editions auction - whether live or online - lacks the once-in-a-lifetime energy reserved for a masterpiece that may well have been in private hands for generations, and is indeed entirely one-of-a-kind.
-There is always an opportunity elsewhere for a print from the same series.
+With editions, if the price isn’t right for the buyer at that moment of sale and doesn’t align with the fair market bracket for the work, there is little motivation to keep bidding.
+A prints and editions auction - whether live or online - lacks the sense of rarity and exclusivity that accompanies a masterpiece that may have remained in private hands for generations and is truly one-of-a-kind.
+For prints, another opportunity to acquire a work from the same series is always just around the corner.

 One can draw parallels between the print market and the designer jewellery or handbags market, the wine and watches market too.
-The reality is, if the price exceeds fair market value, or the edition number means something to the buyer, only a mug would keep bidding.
+The truth is, once bidding surpasses fair market value, unless the edition number holds personal significance, only a reckless buyer would keep pushing.
 All the more reason to understand value, scarcity and condition of the print you're looking to bid on.

 If you are looking to sell your print exactly when you want, without costs, and with assurance of the end result - these are the demands of a growing number of collectors - then auction houses simply can’t accommodate the request, due to their pre-planned calendar and the overheads of running a traditional and expensive auction house model.